These gluten free bison meatballs are a healthy yet tasty comfort meal that can be ready in 40 minutes for a quick weeknight dinner!

 To cook thawed (preferred method): Thaw before using, overnight in the refrigerator is best.
 Then cook the rest of the recipe as written.

-To cook frozen: To cook them still frozen, follow directions as written but in Step 8, simmer covered in the sauce for 4-5 minutes longer (10-11 minutes total) to thaw the meatballs all of the way through.
-Remember, meatballs will continue cooking for 5 minutes after removing the lid.
-At that point, you can cut one open or check the internal temperature to make sure the meatballs are fully cooked at 160° F (71°) if you’d like to make sure they’re cooked through.
+To cook frozen: To cook them still frozen, follow directions as written but in Step 8, simmer covered in the sauce for 4-5 minutes longer (10-11 minutes total).
+They’ll continue cooking for 5 minutes after removing the lid.
+At that point, you can cut one open or check the internal temperature to make sure the meatballs are fully cooked at 160° F (71°).

-Of course!
-If you’d like to bake them on their own and skip the sauce altogether go for it.
+If you’d like to bake them on their own and skip the sauce altogether, go for it.
 Bake spaced out on a rimmed baking sheet at 400°F (205°C) for about 15 minutes until the internal temperature reaches 160° F (71°).
 If you’re baking frozen meatballs, reduce the temperature to 375° (190° C) and bake for about 20-25 minutes.

 Once baked, you can serve them on their own or with whatever sauce you’d like.
 A cream sauce would be delicious or you can serve them as appetizers topped with some pepper jelly – whatever you can think up!